mdconaway/fastapi-cruddy-framework/README.md

 # You SHOULD pass in 'adapter'
 adapter: Union[BaseAdapter, SqliteAdapter, MysqlAdapter, PostgresqlAdapter, None] = None,
 # The following adapter specific options will probably get removed.
 You don't need to pass them in.
+# They exist solely in the event you are defining disparate resources and want the resources to
+# automatically build their own adapters.
+This is probably not a great idea.
 adapter_type: Literal["mysql", "postgresql"] = "postgresql",
 db_mode: Literal["memory", "file"] = "memory",
 db_path: Union[str, None] = None,